Zuṭṭ: Later period

 Zutt also participated in the later Zanj and Qarmatian rebellions against the caliphate, with Abu Hatim al-Zutti being one of the major Qarmatian Da'is.
 Becoming active in 907, Abu Hatim prohibited his followers to slaughter animals and so they came to be known as Baqliyya, or "Green Grocers".
 They were a major sub-sect of Qarmatians in lower Iraq and staged multiple uprisings against the Abbasids.
 A certain Abū al-Faraj Muḥammad al-Zutti was a Buyid minister in Baghdad in 990.
 Zutt, along with Turks and Daylamis, formed part of army of Buyid prince Abu Nasr Shah-Firuz, ruler of Fasa, when he waged war against Baha' al-Dawla for the control of province of Fars in 1000 AD.
 They were described as most numerous and bravest of the warriors of Fars by Abbasid vizier al-Rudhrawari.
 Little is known about them any further, although they seem to have gained certain degree of notoriety along with Kurdish and Bedouin tribes.

 Abbasid caliphate itself disintegrated after the anarchy at Samarra, and the regions of Makran, Sind and Multan became independent under Ma'danids, Hābbarids and Munābbihids, respectively.
 Owing to these developments, the movement of Jats into Iraq ceased.
-During the same period, Jats left Makran and moved upward to the fertile but thinly populated Punjab plains, which, since 16th century, have been dominated by them.
+During the same period, Jats left Makran and moved upward to the fertile but thinly populated Punjab plains, which, since the 16th century, have been dominated by them.

 Descendants

 Afterwards, Jats lost their distinct identity in the Mesopotamia that they had previously.
 The 19th century Dutch orientalist De Goeje attempted to link Zutt with Romani of Europe.
-However, there is no evidence of any direct relation between the two groups, as Romani language does not contain any significant Arabic loan words, and his thesis remains unproven.
-Similarly, the identification of Zutt or Jats, who were northwestern Indo-Aryans, with the present day Dom people (also called Nawar) is also spurious, as Dom are speakers of central Indo-Aryan Domari language, and migrated from central India instead.
+Bosworth acknowledges that Romanis speak a North Western Indo-Aryan language but believes the thesis to remain unproven.
 However, the term Zott has persisted in Arab countries, albeit in a pejorative way, to describe them because of their Indian origins.

+Kristina Richardson, however, agrees with the identification of the Zuṭṭ as the forerunners of the modern Romani and Domari peoples and adds that this is supported by genetic and linguistic research.
+Rare genetic mutations have been identified in both the Jat of Pakistan and the Romani population of Slovakia.
+The Zuṭṭ were distinguished from the general population by their dark skin and thinness and made common cause with other outcast groups.
+Al-Jahiz in his writings uses the term kajār to denote a gypsy, and it is possible that the term has an origin from Indo-Aryan languages that the Zuṭṭ would have spoken.
+Abu Dulaf al-Ijli counts the Zuṭṭ along with the Zanj as part of the Banū Sāsān, a "low-status group" who were "often enslaved" and the Banū Sāsān are often connected with the modern Romanis.

 It is believed that the Zutt later became what are now known as Marsh Arabs of Iraq.
 However, genetic studies show that the Marsh Arabs harbor mtDNAs and Y chromosomes that are predominantly of Middle Eastern origin and despite the cultural influence from the Indian subcontinent, the genetic input is marginal.